syncfusion-content/xamarin-docs/Xamarin/SfDateTimeRangeNavigator/rangenavigator.md

 ### Universal Windows Platform (UWP)

-To launch the range navigator  in UWP, call the  SfRangeNavigatorRenderer.Init()  in the MainPage constructor before the LoadApplication is called as demonstrated in the following code sample.
+To launch the range navigator in UWP, call the SfRangeNavigatorRenderer.Init() metho in the constructor of MainPage before the LoadApplication method is called as demonstrated in the following code sample.

 {% highlight C# %}